-1/ Expense allotments for 1941 and 1942 include funds allocated to defray costs of activities of U. S. members of the International Board of Inquiry for the Great Lakes Fisheries.
-Actual allotments to Great Lakes Fishery Investigations were \$1,430 in 1941 and \$1,515 in 1942; totals for the 2 years were \$17,770 and \$14,955. following organizations contributed facilities, funds, and personnel: U. S. Fish and Wildlife Service; U. S. Coast and Geodetic Survey; Ohio Division of Conservation; New York Conservation Department; Ontario Game and Fisheries Department; Health Department, City of Buffalo; Buffalo Society of Natural Sciences.
+The Lake Erie project was started in 1927, carried on intensively in 1928 and 1929, and continued on a reduced scale through the spring of 1931.
+This undertaking was a cooperative venture toward which the following organizations contributed facilities, funds, and personnel; U. S. Fish and Wildlife Service; U. S. Coast and Geodetic Survey; Ohio Division of Conservation; New York Conservation Department; Ontario Game and Fisheries Department; Health Department; City of Buffalo; Buffalo Society of Natural Sciences.
 Through the collaboration of these several agencies a concerted attack was possible on such problems as factors of abundance and distribution of fish, regulation and management of fisheries, and pollution in relation to fisheries and municipal water supplies.

-Although the Service made a limnological survey of eastern Lake Erie possible by supplying the services of the research vessel Shearwater, staff members of Great Lakes did not participate actively in the scientific activities of that survey.
-Rather the Great Lakes staff concentrated on limnological studies directed toward an appraisal of the effects of pollution in the western end of Lake Erie and on studies of "savings gear" (the first investigations of this type known to have been carried out in North America).
+Although the Service made a limnological survey of eastern Lake Erie possible by supplying the services of the research vessel Shearwater, members of the Great Lakes staff did not participate actively in the scientific activities of that survey.
+Rather, the Great Lakes staff concentrated on limnological studies directed toward an appraisal of the effects of pollution in the western end of Lake Erie and on studies of "savings gear", the first investigations of this type known to have been carried out in North America.
 The "hybrid" trap net designed to reduce the capture and handling of undersized fish which was recommended as a result of these studies has long since become a standard gear.
-In fact many fishermen who at first opposed the recommendations as radical and impractical later voluntarily exceeded the original specifications in providing for the release of small fish.
+In fact, many fishermen who at first opposed the recommendations as radical and impractical later voluntarily exceeded the original specifications in providing for the release of small fish.
 During the course of the field operations, staff members seized upon the occasion to amass large amounts of biological materials and data that were later to form the basis for a number of publications.
-Indeed, the store has not yet been fully exhausted.
+These materials served also as the principal basis for doctoral dissertations at the University of Michigan by Deason on the morphometry and growth of pikeperches, and by Jobes on the growth of yellow perch.
+Nor has the store even yet been fully exhausted.

-All of the several field projects carried out in the late 1920's and early 1930's were similar to the Lake Erie investigations in that they were initiated to obtain information on immediately pressing problems; support from other agencies through allocation of funds, assignment of personnel, or supply of equipment made them possible or permitted operation on a far more effective scale than the relatively modest Service budget would have allowed; they provided the opportunity for the collection of biological materials and data.
+All of the several field projects carried out in the late 1920's and early 1930's were similar to the Lake Erie investigations in that: they were initiated to obtain information on immediately pressing problems; support from other agencies through allocation of funds, assignments of personnel, or supply of equipment made them possible or permitted operation on a far more effective scale than the relatively modest Service budget would have allowed; they provided the opportunity for the collection of biological materials and data.
 Brief comments on these projects are given in the following paragraphs.